Nrohit12/Nrohit12/README.md

 - 👋 Hola, I’m @Nrohit12
 - 👀 I’m interested in Javacript and Native Mobile Application Development
-- 🌱 I’m currently learning React Native and React Js
+- 🌱 Currently working on ReactJs and React Native

 ## ✉️ Find me on: